chrisdreid/single-file-vsix/README.md

 - **Pull Requests** are welcome!
 - For major changes, please open an issue first to discuss your proposed modifications.
-- Refer to the [main Single-File project](https://github.com/chrisdreid/single-file) for the CLI codebase, plugin development, and advanced usage examples.
+- Refer to the [ Single-File on GitHub](https://github.com/chrisdreid/single-file) for the CLI codebase, plugin development, and advanced usage examples.

 <br>